fluxcd/helm-operator/docs/README.md

 # Helm Operator

+> **🛑 Upgrade Advisory**
+>
+> This documentation is for Helm Operator (v1) which has [reached its end-of-life in November 2022](https://fluxcd.io/blog/2022/10/september-2022-update/#flux-legacy-v1-retirement-plan).
+>
+> We strongly recommend you familiarise yourself with the newest Flux and [migrate as soon as possible](https://fluxcd.io/flux/migration/).
+>
+> For documentation regarding the latest Flux, please refer to [this section](https://fluxcd.io/flux/).

 The Helm Operator is a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), allowing one to declaratively manage Helm chart releases.
 Combined with [Flux](https://github.com/fluxcd/flux) this can be utilized to automate